stefanosAgelastos/IaCexample/README.md

               nohup busybox httpd -f -p "${var.server_port}" & EOF
 ```
-This "hack" didn't work initially, but then I realised that my image is Linux and busybox is preinstalled on Ubuntu.
+This "hack" didn't work initially, but then I realised that **my image is Linux and busybox is preinstalled on Ubuntu**.
 I changed the `image_id` and applied again.
-Now I can `curl` any of the two instances and get back `Hello, World`. this gives me good motivation to keep on.
+Now I can `curl` any of the two instances and get back `Hello, World`.
+This gives me good motivation to keep on.
 I will leave the busybox there for the moment.

-### Application Load Balancer
+# Working on ALB
-The tutorial explains how to setup a classic LB.
+The tutorial explains how to setup a classic LB not ALB.
 My plan is to refer to the provisioners docs [here](https://www.terraform.io/docs/providers/aws/r/lb.html).
 Another idea is to check how can one do this manually as to figure out what are the dependencies between an ALB and an autoscalling group.

+## Initial idea
-1. Declare the example usage from the documentation, and strip it down to minimum fields.
+1. Declare the example ALB from the documentation, and strip it down to minimum fields.
 2. The example comes with fields set for `security_groups` & `subnets`.
 Both are optional according to documentation.
-3. **I was wrong**I provide the id for the `resource "aws_security_group" "instance"{[CONFIG …]}` and remove the `subnets` field
+3. I provide the id for the `resource "aws_security_group" "instance"{[CONFIG …]}` and remove the `subnets` field. **Later I realised I was wrong**
 4. `apply yes`
 5. **Error** `Error: Error creating application Load Balancer: ValidationError: At least two subnets in two different Availability Zones must be specified`
 6. SO apparently subnets are not optional in this case.
 7. I refer to the tutorial and I need to bring in a datasource to get the list of subnets available to my VPC.
-8. From the provider documentation I think something like this will do `aws_subnet_ids`
+8. From the provider documentation I think something like this will do: `aws_subnet_ids`
-8. I take the chance and bring also a datasource for my available AZ, and provide it to the `aws_autoscaling_group`.
+8. I take the opportunity and bring also a datasource for my available AZs, and provide it to the `aws_autoscaling_group`.

 **STOP**
 I think I am doing something wrong: